instana/nodejs/packages/azure-container-services/images/README.md

 ### Using the Image in a Azure App Service

 * Navigate to the Azure portal at https://portal.azure.com.
-* Access the Azure app service by visiting https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.Web%2Fsites and create a new web app.
+* Access the Azure app service by visiting [App Services](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.Web%2Fsites) and create a new web app.
 * Fill in the required information in the "Basics" tab, including the name, region, and choose the docker container as the 'Publish' option.
 * Head to the "Docker" tab, enter the Docker image details, select the Azure Container Registry where your Docker image is stored, and choose the specific Docker image.
 * Click on "Review + create" and then proceed to click "Create" to initiate the deployment of the Azure web app.